Ann Brill

-Ann Brill is the Dean of the School of Journalism at the University of Kansas.
+Ann Brill is the Dean of the William Allen White School of Journalism and Mass Communications at the University of Kansas.

 Career

 Brill focuses her research work on how journalists are affected by the changes in media technology.
 Through her research, she has found that the developments in media technology have forced journalists to become adaptive and flexible in the ways that they work in turn causing them to be lifelong learners.